hendrikfolkerts/sestopy/Docker/README.md

 Docker scripts for Linux shell *.sh and Windows Power Shell *.cmd

 SESToPy in Docker can only be used as standalone software for creating and manipulating, and opening or saving SES.
 It cannot be used as part of the infrastructure with SESEcPy / SESMoPy / SESEuPy.
-When the SESToPy Docker container is started in the script "Docker_1_Start_Container", a directory "files_for_SESToPy" in the directory above this file is created.
-SESToPy is installed to "/app" in the Docker container.
-The directory "files_for_SESToPy" is used for file exchange between the local machine and the Docker container.
-This directory can be accessed from SESToPy running in the Docker container under "files_from_host" in the root directory of the Docker container.

 In case there are errors executing the shellscripts for Linux, see notes below the instructions.